Highlights of the Program

 09:10 - 09:35

-LOW COST PRODUCED WATER TREATMENT AS PART OF ENHANCED OIL RECOVERY SYSTEM FOR A MARGINAL FIELD
+LOW-COST PRODUCED WATER TREATMENT AS PART OF AN ENHANCED OIL RECOVERY SYSTEM FOR A MARGINAL FIELD

 Henry Samuel